ScienceOfComputerProgramming/SCICO-D-21-00202/README.md

   cd LDIR

 6) Now you can run the desired use case.
-E.g. if you want to run the simulator with the just compiled ClientServce use case, you have to type:
+E.g. if you want to run the simulator with the just compiled ClientServer use case, you have to type:

   cd LDIR/examples/_GO-AUTOMATON/src/useCases/Apps/ClientServer_One/test